appgate/sdp-k8s-injector/README.md

 ## How It Works
 ### Overview
-SDP Kubernetes Injector consists of three components:
+SDP Kubernetes Injector consists of the following components:
 * Identity Service
 * Injector

 ### Identity Service
 SDP Identity Service is mainly responsible for the management of the Service User credentials.
-It consists of three subcomponents:
+It consists of the following subcomponents:
 * Deployment Watcher
 * Identity Creator
 * Identity Manager